derdoktor667/flight32/README.md

 *   **ESP32 Dual-Core Power**: Full utilization of the ESP32's dual-core architecture for efficient task distribution and maximum processing power.
 *   **Modular Design**: A clean, object-oriented architecture with clearly defined components (FlightController, Terminal, ComManager) makes the firmware easy to understand and simple to extend.
 *   **Real-time Insights**: Monitor your tasks live via the integrated terminal.
 View CPU load, current, average, and maximum loop times, as well as stack usage – all at a glance for optimal performance analysis.
-*   **Developer-Friendly**: The enhanced CLI terminal allows for quick interaction, debugging, and configuration directly through the serial interface, now with more intuitive commands and categorized help output.
+*   **Professional Terminal Experience**: Enjoy a bash-like prompt, character echo, and backspace support for a more intuitive and professional interaction with the flight controller.

 ## 🚀 Current Features: